ilegbusi/ilegbusi.github.io/about.md

-I am  a global historian with interest in African history.
-Outside this, I spent my life as Hope Ambassador helping to repair communities torn apart by government ingenuity!
+ On this page, we retell the genuine activities of Hope Ambassadors in helping to repair communities torn apart by government ingenuity.
+Their experience inspires true belief and hope that is evidence of a better African society, expressed through her culture, arts, politics, medicine and health, education, economy, justice system, technology, sport, and entertainment while navigating our imperfections.

 ### More Information